Significant Milestone by team CEGSB together with partners!

 - Draft genome sequence of pigeonpea (Cajanus cajan), an orphan legume crop of resource-poor farmers.
 Nature Biotechnology, volume 30, 83–89 (2012)

 Genomics can revolutionize breeding and research, but for this to become a reality, scientists must be allowed to focus on the research problem, and not on the technology.
-The CEG is enabling this possible by making the highly sophisticated equipment required for this research available to scientists.
+CEGSB is enabling this possibility by making highly sophisticated equipment required for this research available to scientists.

-By offering genotyping and sequencing service on cost-to-cost basis, coupled with support in data analysis and interpretation, CEG is committed to enhance adoption of genomics in breeding programmes to increase yield.
+By offering genotyping and sequencing service on cost-to-cost basis, coupled with support in data analysis and interpretation, CEGSB through Sequencing and Informatics Services Unit (SISU) is committed to enhance adoption of genomics in breeding programmes to increase yield.